 - a student approved for financial aid must have received that aid and his/her account must have been credited for the financial aid and that aid must have posted to the student's ledger; - direct education expenses incurred by the student must have been processed by the Office of Student Accounts and applied to the student's ledger; and, - any payments by check or credit card must have cleared the bank.

-Refund checks and e-refunds, including those associated with financial aid, will be issued when adequate funds have been received and processed and a credit balance exists.
+Refund checks, including those associated with financial aid, will be issued when adequate funds have been received and processed and a credit balance exists.
+These will be processed in a timely manner.